ArthurSudbrackIbarra/cloney-documentation/docs/index.md

 Picture this: you stumble upon a promising template Git repository that could kickstart your project.
 Excited, you fork the repository, but soon, you realize it needs extensive adjustments.
 You have to replace placeholder values, tweak configurations, and adapt the code to match your project's specifications.

 This process can be both frustrating and error-prone.
 Manually searching and replacing values throughout the codebase can lead to mistakes and inconsistencies.
 What if you could automate this entire customization process and have a template repository that adapts itself to your needs effortlessly?
-That's precisely what Cloney is designed to do.
+That's precisely what Cloney, a free and open-source tool developed in Go, is designed to do.

 ## Introducing Cloney Template Repositories